foucault/nvfancontrol/README.md

 JSON data through the socket and immediately closes the connection.
 The message is always terminated with a new-line character.

+### Fan flicker prevention

+Due to firmware issues in several RTX series GPUs fans will tend to rapidly turn on and off at low speeds (fan flickering).
+To counter this `nvfancontrol` includes a workaround which is accessible using the `-r` or `--fanflicker` switch (config. option `fanflicker = [min, max]`).
+Fan flicker prevention will attempt to gradually lower or increase the fan speed within a user-specified range (the *flickering* zone).
+When the fan speed drops below the `min` flickering prevention will kick in.
+As an example for `min = 11` and `max = 38` curve changes are applied gradually.
+Above `38%` behaviour is normal and arbitrary jumps are again allowed.

 Bugs and known issues
 ---------------------
 Although nvfancontrol should work with most Fermi or newer NVidia cards it has